limanweb/pg-ext/README.md

 ### Provides

-* additional casting tipes for some native PostgreSQL types
+* additional casting types for the some native PostgreSQL types
 * additional many-to-many relations with using of specific PostgreSQL array-type fields

 ### Anounced (in developing)